rokmohar/alexa-assistant/readme.md

 1. Select Lambda from the AWS Services menu at the top left
 2. Click on the Create a Lambda Function or Get Started Now button.
-3. Skip the Select Blueprint Tab and just click on the "Configure Triggers" Option on the left hand side
+3. Select "Blank Function" - this will automatically take you to the "Configure triggers" page.
-4. On the Configure Triggers tab Click the dotted box and select "Alexa Skills Kit".
-Click Next
+4. Click the dotted box and select "Alexa Skills Kit".
+Click Next (NOTE - if you do not see Alexa Skill Kit as an option then you are in the wrong AWS region)
-5. Name the Lambda Function "google-assistant".
+5. Name the Lambda Function :-
+    ```
+    google-assistant
+    ```

-6. Select the default runtime node.js 6.10.
+6. Select the default runtime which is currently "node.js 6.10".
 7. Select Code entry type as "Upload a .ZIP file".
-Go to the folder where you unzipped the files you downloaded from Github.
-Open the src folder, select index.zip and click open.
+Go to the folder where you unzipped the files you downloaded from Github, select index.zip and click open.
 Do not upload the zip file you downloaded from github - only the index.zip contained within it

 8. Enter the following into the Environment Variables Section: -